Best Oracle Client 2026

 5. DataGrip — Best Oracle client for JetBrains users

-JetBrains DataGrip is a polished paid IDE with excellent SQL editing, refactoring, and database navigation.
+JetBrains DataGrip is a polished IDE with excellent SQL editing, refactoring, and database navigation.
 It uses the Oracle Thin JDBC driver so there is no Instant Client dependency.
 DataGrip is the right pick if you already live in the JetBrains ecosystem (IntelliJ, PyCharm, WebStorm) and want the same keybindings for your database work.
+As of July 2026 DataGrip is free for non-commercial use (learning, hobby, and open-source projects), with a paid subscription still required for commercial use.

 Pros: Great code editor and refactoring.
 Cross-platform.
 Schema and data compare.
 No Oracle Client needed.
+Free for non-commercial use.
 Consistent UI with other JetBrains IDEs.

-Cons: Paid subscription only (30-day trial).
+Cons: Commercial use requires a paid subscription.
 Java-based, slower startup.
 Oracle-specific DBA features (session browser, tablespace manager) are shallower than Toad or Jam SQL Studio.

 6. PL/SQL Developer (Allround Automations) — Best specialized PL/SQL IDE